cloudinary-community/gatsby-transformer-cloudinary/README.md

 ### Example Usage

-Example of the plugin in action fetching an asset using the `useStaticQuery` API of Gatsby:
+Example of the plugin fetching an asset using the `useStaticQuery` API of Gatsby:

 ```jsx
 // File ./components/local-upload.js